eigerco/lumina/node-wasm/README.md

 const channel = new MessageChannel();
 const worker = new NodeWorker(channel.port1);

-// note that this runs lumina in the current context (and doesn't create a new web-worker). runWorker doesn't return. const worker_promise = worker.run();
+// note that this runs lumina in the current context (and doesn't create a new web-worker).
+Promise created with `.run()` never completes. const worker_promise = worker.run();

 // client port can be used locally or transferred like any plain MessagePort